ricomariani/CG-SQL-author/docs/developer_guide/05_cql_runtime.md

 ### Profiling

-If you want to support profiling you can implement `cql_profile_start` and `cql_profile_stop` to do whatever you want.
-The CRC uniquely identifies a procedure (you can log that).
-The `index` provides you with a place to store something that you can use as a handle in your logging system.
-Typically an integer.
-This lets you assign indices to the procedures you actually saw in any given run and then log them or something like that.
-No data about parameters is provided, this is deliberate.
+If you wish to support profiling, you can implement `cql_profile_start` and `cql_profile_stop` to perform custom actions.
+The provided CRC uniquely identifies a procedure (which you can log), while the `index` parameter provides a place to store a handle in your logging system, typically an integer.
+This enables you to assign indices to the procedures observed in any given run and then log them or perform other operations.
+Notably, no data about parameters is provided intentionally.

 ```c
 // No-op implementation of profiling